Ted-Williams/hoffi-coffi/README.md

 ## Credits
 ---

+* I would like to thank [Simen Dehlin](https://github.com/Eventyret) for his continued support, help and words of encouragement throughout this project.

 ***This project is fictitous and was created for educational purposes as part of the Code Institute Milestone Project 3***